OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation: Experiments

 \subsection{Reconstruction performance}

-As shown in Table \ref{tab:reconstruction}, \Model~significantly outperforms existing unified tokenizers across all metrics.
+As shown in~\cref{tab:reconstruction}, \Model~significantly outperforms existing unified tokenizers across all metrics.
 Previous unified models~\cite{zheng2025diffusion, ma2025unitok, wang2024omnitokenizer, wu2024vila}~often struggle to maintain high reconstruction quality due to the trade-off required to align with semantic objectives (\eg, SigLIP alignment).
-For instance, on ImageNet, \Model~ achieves a PSNR of 30.33 dB, surpassing UniTok (25.34 dB) and Vila-U (22.24 dB) by a wide margin.
-Similarly, in terms of perceptual quality, our model achieves an LPIPS score of 0.061, whereas the closest unified competitor, UniTok, lags behind at 0.132.
+For instance, on ImageNet, \Model~ achieves a PSNR of 30.92 dB, surpassing UniTok (25.34 dB) and Vila-U (22.24 dB) by a wide margin.
+Similarly, in terms of perceptual quality, our model achieves an LPIPS score of 0.053, whereas the closest unified competitor, UniTok, lags behind at 0.132.
 This demonstrates that our architecture—utilizing the VAE-ViT hybrid design—successfully mitigates the information loss typically associated with semantic compression.
-Moreover, even in comparison with specialized generation-oriented tokenizers~\cite{rombach2022high, esser2024scaling, agarwal2025cosmos, labs2025flux, wan2025wan}, our model maintains competitive or better results.
+On the COCO dataset, our tokenizer keeps a substantial performance advantage.
+For instance, our rFID significantly outperforms UniTok (1.601~\vs~3.918) and other unified tokenizers by a large margin, further demonstrating our robust generalizability.
+Notably, even in comparison with specialized generation-oriented tokenizers~\cite{rombach2022high, esser2024scaling, agarwal2025cosmos, labs2025flux, wan2025wan}, our model maintains competitive or better results.

+\paragraph{Visualization.} To provide a visual demonstration of our reconstruction performance, we present several qualitative results in~\cref{fig:recon_case}.
+Compared to SD-VAE and RAE,~\Model~exhibits superiority in preserving intricate image details and faithfully reconstructing text.
+In the first case, our tokenizer fully recovers the characters on the hull, whereas both SD-VAE and RAE fail.
+In the second and third cases, our tokenizer exhibits superiority in capturing fine-grained details, such as the textures of flowers and foliage and the intricacies of the tiger’s eyes, demonstrating a higher-fidelity reconstruction capability.